IslamRustamov1/interview-test-tasks/loopedLinkedList/README.md

  Answer: false

- Why: last node points to null, there is no loops
+ Why: there are no nodes which are pointing to the previous nodes, no loop
 ##
  list with nodes: